 “Why did I provoke him like that?”

-Because the very nature of abuse takes away your sense of control, power and choice, a central part of healing is finding you own voice in the present, experiencing a sense of empowerment, and learning to make positive choices that work for you.
+Because the very nature of abuse takes away your sense of control, power, and choice, a central part of healing is finding your own voice in the present, experiencing a sense of empowerment, and learning to make positive choices that work for you.

 The experience of trauma, whatever its form or degree, changes your life forever.
 Because it is a core human need to feel safe, when we experience a traumatic event such as rape, physical assault, or domestic violence, we are often left feeling unsafe and vulnerable.